pinheiroGroup/Kinbiont.jl/docs/src/04_math/index.md

 ## NL models for bacterial growth

-In generale NL fitting is preferred to ODE fitting in the following cases:
+In general, NL fitting is preferred to ODE fitting in the following cases:
-1. Since is faster when you have to analyze large dataset
+1. Since it is faster when you have to analyze a large dataset
-2. When you do not trust initial conditions (e.g., initial inocolum under the detection limit of the instrument).
-ODE fit needs to fix the intial condition of data on the first (or an average of the firts) time point of data and this could lead to errors.
+2. When you do not trust initial conditions (e.g., initial inoculum under the detection limit of the instrument).
+ODE fit needs to fix the initial condition of data on the first (or an average of the first) time point of data, and this could lead to errors.

 In this case, we are supposed to know the analytic formula of microbial growth; in particular, we have implemented some models from "Statistical evaluation of mathematical models for microbial growth" and added some piecewise models.
 They are: